mevans86/haskell-measurement/README.md

 Basic arithmetic is implemented as the `plus`, `minus`, `times`, and `dividedBy` functions.

-haskell-measurement also includes a couple of functions for working with units; these allow one to define complex units directly during the creation of a measurement. `unitTimes` and `unitOver` are fairly self-explanatory: they multiply and divide two units, respectively.
+haskell-measurement also includes a couple of functions for working with units; these allow one to define complex units directly during the creation of a measurement. `unitTimes` and `unitOver` are fairly self-explanatory: they multiply and divide two units, respectively. `unitToThePowerOf` raises a unit to a power without need for an arbitrary computation.

-Quant is a derived instance of Show, but I have also provided a `showPretty` function that outputs a measurement with units in human-readable form. `showPretty` outputs derived units where applicable (derived units raised to powers are not supported, however). `showFundamental` forces a string containing only the seven fundamental units along with the value.

-The `readFromString` function takes a single string parameter and returns a Quant.
-The string has a few formatting requirements: the value of the measurement must come first, followed by a space-separated list of multiplied units.
-Powers of units are supported, so the following works just fine.

-	ghci> let force = readFromString "12.23 m kg s^-2"
-	ghci> force
-	12.23 kg m s^-2

-Using scientific notation here is supported; just make sure to write values as, for example, "12.23e-3."

-The `unitToThePowerOf` function raises a unit to a power without need for an arbitrary computation.
 The idea is to allow the creation of complex units without unnecessary computations.
 Now you can use this...

 	ghci> Quant { value = 5.0, unit = meter `unitToThePowerOf` 2 }